Should you use the competition’s brand name in your content to get more traffic?

 We conducted a comparative analysis of two data sets from Amazon:

 - Random keywords that did not contain the word “review.”

 Comparing two groups of data would help us figure out if it’s worth it to try to organically rank for review-related keywords (or non-review related) keywords.

 We further segmented this dataset to analyze all keywords that contained the term “review.”
 There were 465,550 such keywords out of the 41.4 million.
 We pulled the 30,000 review keywords that produced the highest traffic volume for Amazon.
-We found that their median search volume was 140 searches per month.
+We found that their median search engine volume was 140 searches per month.